Dallastown Area High School: Campus

 The Dallastown High School is adjoined with Dallastown Area Middle School to form the Dallastown Middle-High School Campus.
 Due to growing overcrowding, the district administration determined building a new school to host grades four to six, the Dallastown Area Intermediate School, would help to alleviate this problem.
 The district removed the sixth grade from the Middle School in 2010, the year the Intermediate School was completed, allowing the High School to obtain some of the former Middle School classrooms.
 An enclosed hallway was built to connect the high school to the former middle school wing.
 In 2011, the high school became more energy efficient with solar panels on the roof of the campus; the panels were dedicated to long-time Dallastown Area School District board member Earl Miller.

 Extracurricular activities

 Dallastown's school newspaper, The Beacon, is published monthly; the yearbook, The Spectator, is produced annually.
 Each is student-run.

 Athletics

 The high school competes on a very high level in a variety of sports.
 Dallastown's athletic director is Tory Harvey.
-Their teams are part of PIAA triple or quad A, District 3, and YAIAA Division I.